sathvikreddy615/nfl-ultimate-team/README.md

 - Defensive Back
 - Kicker

-This means that having a solid knowledege of last year's NFL stats will greatly benefit you!
+This means that having a solid knowledege of last year's NFL stats will greatly benefit them!
 However, it will also involve a fair amount of luck, since the players you are dealt will be randomly generated.

-The ultimate goal of this game is to have the higher total fantasy points!

 ## Getting Started